Golfing in a Winter Wonderland

-Along with having delightfully pleasant weather in the winter months, Florida’s golf courses are characterized by beautiful landscape and wildlife.
+Along with having delightfully pleasant weather in the winter months, Florida's golf courses are characterized by beautiful landscape and wildlife.
 Florida is not particularly mountainous or hilly, giving the land an ideal amount of leveling to keep a round of golf both challenging and fun.
-Greens have marshlands and ponds where it’s not uncommon to see some of the same wildlife you’d find in a nature reserve or on a trail.
-Golfers in Florida spot cranes, turtles, deer, armadillos, and even alligators while golfing (I do not recommend chasing your ball if it goes into water).
+Greens have marshlands and ponds where it's not uncommon to see some of the same wildlife you'd find in a nature reserve or on a trail.
+Florida golfers spot cranes, turtles, deer, armadillos, and even alligators while golfing (I do not recommend chasing your ball if it goes into water).
 Vegetation and plants consists of palm trees and sea oats that border sand traps and greens, as well as towering pines and hearty Southern Oak trees.
 Arguably, golfing on Florida's greens gives visitors a greater glimpse of the land and wildlife than anywhere else.
 For those used to gray skies and dead foliage in the winter, it's enough to put a smile on anyone's face.

 The St. Augustine region is home to some phenomenal courses, from the elite to the on-budget vacationer.
 Here are a few public courses worth checking out.

 The World Golf Village is situated just north of St. Augustine.
 It boasts two championship courses: the King & Bear and Slammer & Squire.
 Along with having two professionally designed greens, World Golf Village has a ton of on-site amenities, and golf resort packages.
 Both courses have made the list of the most women-friendly courses in the country, along with being top golf resort courses.